erickok/share_link/README.md

 ```

 ## Limitations

+Platform restrictions apply, especially on Android.
+Feedback on the chosen app is only available since API level 22 (Android 5).
+On API level 29 (Android 10) and later the share sheet may contain duplicate share targets.

 Sharing of files, images or general text is unsupported.
 This use-case is already greatly covered by the official, community-supported [share_plus](https://pub.dev/packages/share_plus) package.